SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/group.md

 }
 ```

 * `id` - int.
-Group id.
+Group ID.
 Used to reference group in objects and API calls.
 Read-only, assigned automatically by the server.
 * `title` - string.
 User-specified group title, 1 to 60 printable characters, e.g. "Employees".
 * `color` - string.
 Group color in web format (without #), e.g. "FF6DDC".
 Determines the color of tracker markers on the map.